wilhelmer/mkdocs-localsearch/README.md

 **NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 If you need support for other themes, feel free to create a pull request.

-## Installation (Material v5/v6)
+## Installation (Material v5+)

-To use the plugin with Material v5 or v6 projects:
+To use the plugin with Material v5 or later projects:

 1. Install the plugin using pip: `pip install mkdocs-localsearch`
 2. Activate the plugin in `mkdocs.yml`, in addition to the `search` plugin: